 Design for reliability

-- Finite element modeling of complex structures (such as electrical machinery or composite structures).
+- Finite element modelling of complex structures (such as electrical machinery, composite structures or turbomachinery blades).

 - Experimental validation and updating of complex finite element models.
 For this purpose scanning laser vibrometry and digital imaging correlation is typically used.